mgcrea/grunt-nginclude/README.md

 Default value: `''`

 CSS class to add to the elements replacing `ng-include` element directives.
-If, for some reason there is the need to add a class to the replaced `ng-include` element directive, it can be set with this configuration.
+If, for some reason, there is the need to add a class to the replaced `ng-include` element directive, it can be set with this configuration.
 This gives a way of identifying the replacement element or of adding extra styling to the new element.